-Using +Adjust, the installation communicates with the underfloor heating's control centre and adjusts the heating curve and calculated supply temperature according to the underfloor heating system's reconnection.
+Using +Adjust, the system communicates with the under floor heating's control centre 1 and adjusts the heating curve and calculated supply temperature based on the under floor heating system's feedback.

 Activate the climate system you want +Adjust to affect by highlighting the function and pressing the OK button.